Program Information and Requirements

 - Leverage Ohio research funding with AFRL, university, and industry funding and other resources

 - Develop research talent to meet AFRL and Ohio high-tech workforce needs

 - Increased utilization of AFRL facilities

-- Increased involvement by Ohio students and faculty in Air and Space research at Wright-Patterson Air Force Base
+- Increase involvement by Ohio students and faculty in Aerospace research at Wright-Patterson Air Force Base

-- Stronger ties between Ohio ’s research institutions and the Air Force
+- Build stronger ties between Ohio ’s research institutions and the Air Force

 All projects involve basic research in aerospace technologies and originate from research topics provided by the four AFRL Directorates headquartered at Wright-Patterson AFB, Ohio: Human Effectiveness (RH); Aerospace Systems (RQ); Materials & Manufacturing (RX); and Sensors (RY).